ryangerardwilson/rtutor/courses/python.md

     # Sets are used to find distinct values or to manage problems related to membership.

     # Create a set
-    es = set() # Empty set
+    empty_set = set()
-    names1 = {'IBM', 'MSFT', 'AA}
+    names1 = {'IBM', 'MSFT', 'AA'}
     names2 = set(['IBM','MSFT','HPE','IBM','CAT']) # Will store 'IBM' only once
     # Elements of a set are restricted to immutable objects.
-You can make a set of numbers, strings, or tuples - however, you
-can't make a set containing lists.
+You can make a set of numbers, strings, or tuples - however, you can't make a set containing lists.
     names = {s[0] for s in portfolio} # Create set from list, using set comprehension

     # Operations
     a = t | s # Union